alikashi543211/LaravelAdministration/README.md

    You can now perform CRUD operations on the `Seller` model without the need for additional coding.
 Enjoy the convenience of Laravel Administration for managing your sellers efficiently.

+## Creating the Seller Model with Migration

+In the Laravel Administration application, you can effortlessly create the `Seller` model and its associated migration file using the Schema Builder.
+Here's how:

+1. Access the Schema Builder:
+   - Navigate to `(host)/admin/crud-schema/create` in your web browser, replacing `(host)` with your application's URL.

+2. Enter the Model Name:
+   - On the provided page, input 'Seller' as the model name.

+3. Submission:
+   - Click the 'Submit' button to initiate the generation of the `Seller` model and its corresponding migration file in your project.

+Upon successful creation, you'll be redirected to the Schema Builder list.
+Here, you can find the 'Seller' model in the list.

+### Managing Your Schema

+- **Deleting Schema:**
+  - To remove the 'Seller' model and its migration file from your project, click the 'Delete' button.

+- **Defining Schema Fields:**
+  - By clicking the 'Create Schema' button, you'll access a view where you can define the fields of the 'Seller' migration, including the ability to add more fields.
+If you wish to include image fields in the migration, ensure you suffix column names with '_image.'

+- **LaravelAdmin Trait:**
+  - On the 'Create Schema' view, you can select whether to use the 'LaravelAdmin' Trait by ticking the checkbox.
+If chosen, the trait will be automatically imported when defining seller field names.

+### Editing Schema

+After creating the schema, you'll find an 'Open Editor' button in the 'Seller' row within the Schema Builder listing.
+Clicking this button will redirect you to a Visual Code Editor view, allowing you to edit the 'Seller' migration and model files.

+- **LaravelAdminAPI and LaravelAdmin Traits:**
+  - In the live editor, you can use the 'LaravelAdminAPI' Trait if required, and include the 'LaravelAdmin' Trait if desired.
+These traits enhance the functionality of your 'Seller' model.

+- **Defining Fillable Fields:**
+  - Set the fields of the 'sellers' table in the `fillable` array.
+These fields will be displayed in the Seller listing view.

+### Migration

+After editing the model and migration files, you can click on the 'Migrate' button to apply the changes to your table.
+Once the seller table is migrated, you will no longer be able to open the editor or perform migrations, but you can still delete.

+### CRUD Operations

+- **LaravelAdmin Trait:**
+  - If you have included the 'LaravelAdmin' Trait in your Seller model, you can access Seller CRUD operations via the 'CRUD' tab on the web interface.

+- **LaravelAdminAPI Trait:**
+  - If you have included the 'LaravelAdminAPI' Trait in your Seller model, you can access Seller CRUD operation APIs using the Postman Collection.